SaniaArjomand/SpaceX/README.md

 This project consists of following stages:

-1.Importing all necessary packages
+1. Importing all necessary packages

-2.Gaining insight into the dataset
+2. Gaining insight into the dataset

-3.Preprocessing
+3. Preprocessing

-4.Applying machine learning techniques
+4. Applying machine learning techniques

-5.Exporting the top-performing model based on results for future deployment
+5. Exporting the top-performing model based on results for future deployment